w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 # Data understanding

-The data understanding phase of CRISP-DM involves taking a closer look at the data available for mining
+The **data understanding** phase of CRISP-DM involves taking a closer look at the data available for mining

-- This step is critical in avoiding unexpected problems during the next phase--data preparation--which is typically the longest part of a project
+- This step is critical in preventing problems during data preparation, which is typically the longest part of a project
 - The data understanding phase involves four steps, including:
-    1. collection of initial data
+    1. *collection* of initial data
-    1. description of data
+    1. *description* of data
-    1. exploration of data, and
+    1. *exploration* of data, and
-    1. verification of data quality
+    1. *verification* of data quality

 # Data collection (or acquisition)